ccmxy/FTP-Server-and-Client/readme.md

   <content>
 # FTP Server and Client

-A file transportation and directory listing service.
+A file transportation and directory listing service that was tested on a CentOS Linux release 7.2.1511.
 This program uses a control-connection to send commands between the client and server, and sends data back on the port specified by the client.